ElDokmak/LLMs/README.md

 For Unigram: P(w1w2,....wn) = ΠP(wi)
 For Bigram: P(wi|w1w2,....wi-1) = P(wi|wi-1)
 ```
-We can extend to trigrams, 4-grams, 5-grams.
+* We can extend to trigrams, 4-grams, 5-grams.

+### Problems of N-gram model
-> In general this is an insufficient model of language because language has long distance dependecies:
+In general this is an insufficient model of language because language has long distance dependecies
-> The computer(s) which I had just put into the machine room on the fifth floor is (are) crashing.
+> e.g. The computer(s) which I had just put into the machine room on the fifth floor is (are) crashing.

 ### Exponential Language Models: